munificent/craftinginterpreters/book/global-variables.md

 We've messed up the precedence handling because `variable()` doesn't take into account the precedence of the surrounding expression that contains the variable.
-If the variable happens to be the right-hand side of an infix operator, or the operand of a unary operator, than that containing expression is too high precedence to permit the `=`.
+If the variable happens to be the right-hand side of an infix operator, or the operand of a unary operator, then that containing expression is too high precedence to permit the `=`.

 To fix this, `variable()` should only look for and consume the `=` if it's in